petterthowsen/Zen/README.md

 - `string`: String value
 - `void`: Represents no value
 - `null`: Represents absence of value
-- `type`: Represents type values themselves
+- `Type`: Represents type values themselves
+- `Task`: Represents a task that can be awaited

 #### Nullable Types
 Any type can be made nullable by appending a question mark (?).
 Nullable types can hold either a value of their base type or null.